Celanese Fibers Company History - Accession 889 - M404 (455)

 The collection consists of a history of the Celanese Celriver Plant in Rock Hill, SC titled Celanese Fibers Company: A division Of Celanese Corporation Of America.
 The booklet published by the Celriver Plant of the Celanese Fibers Company relates the history of the company and the history and interesting facts of the Celriver Plant in Rock Hill, South Carolina.
 The Celriver Plant began operations on August 30, 1948.
 It also includes a description of acetate and the process used in production

-The Celanese Fibers Company History was deposit in the Archives on September 20, 1995.
+The Celanese Fibers Company History was deposited in the Archives on September 20, 1995.

 For information concerning copyright please contact the Louise Pettus Archives and Special Collections at Winthrop University.